Admissions Requirements & Selection Criteria

 It is not possible to interview all applicants.
 Only those students who, on the basis of application data, appear to merit serious consideration for admission are selected for an interview.
 The strength of the applicant pool is such that in recent years interviews have been granted to only 11 percent of the candidates who apply.

 Although the majority of first-year students range between 21 and 24 years of age, there is no upper age limit.

-In view of the large number of applications to the School and the difficulties involved in the application procedure for students abroad, foreign candidates are not encouraged to apply if they are not permanent residents of the United States.
-However, Canadian citizens are eligible to apply to the MD program.
-They are not eligible for MD/PhD.
-Students who have failed in another medical school are not eligible to apply for admission.
-In recent years, the school has not accepted any transfer students.
+In view of the large number of applications to the School and the difficulties involved in the application procedure for international students, foreign and DACA candidates are not eligible to apply if they are not permanent residents of the United States.
+In order to apply, applicants must be US citizens, US permanent residents, or Canadian citizens.
+Students who have failed in another medical school are also not eligible to apply for admission.
+The school has not accepted any transfer students.

 NYU School of Medicine is committed to a policy of equal treatment and opportunity in every aspect of its relations with its faculty, students, and staff members, without regard to race, color, religion, sex, sexual orientation, national origin, age or handicap.
 It is the policy of NYU School of Medicine, in accordance with Title VI of the U.S. Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973, not to discriminate on the basis of race, color, national origin or handicap in any educational program or activity.
 Furthermore, it is the policy of NYU School of Medicine, in accordance with Title IX of the Education Amendments of 1972, not to discriminate on the basis of sex in any educational program or activity.
 In regard to all its employees, NYU School of Medicine is firmly committed to a policy of equal opportunity through affirmative action.